samedi/active_job_lock/README.md

 ### Redis Connection Used for Locking

-By default all locks are stored via Resque's redis connection.
-If you wish to change this you may override `lock_redis`.
+By default all locks are stored via a Redis client.
+For that, you have to tell `ActiveJobLock` which client it should use.
+Set that through an initializer:

+    # config/initializers/active_job_lock.rb

+    ActiveJobLock::Config.redis = Redis.new(redis_config)

+If you want, you can then override it per job instance by doing:

-    class UpdateNetworkGraph
+    class UpdateNetworkGraph < ActiveJob::Base
-      extend Resque::Plugins::LockTimeout
+      include ActiveJobLock::Core

-      @queue = :network_graph
+      queue_as :network_graph

-      def self.lock_redis
+      def lock_redis
-        @lock_redis ||= Redis.new
+        @lock_redis ||= CustomRedis.new
       end

-      def self.perform(repo_id)
+      def perform(repo_id)
         heavy_lifting
       end
     end